zevaryx/libhasher/README.md

 Options:
   -a, --algorithm <ALGORITHM>  Must be one of: blake2, blake3, md5, sha1, sha256, sha512, sha3_256, sha3_512, xxh3_128, xxh3_64, xxh64, xxh32, fnv [default: blake3]
   -o, --output <OUTPUT>        Optional.
-File to save hashsum to -c, --check                  Switch to hashsum check mode.
+File to save hashsum to
+      --no-mmap                Disable mmap in blake3.
+Also disables the progress bar for blake3 -c, --check                  Switch to hashsum check mode.
 File must be a hashsum file -s, --symlinks               Follow symlinks
   -h, --help                   Print help